Sticky Bun Sourdough Coffee Cake (Using Sourdough Discard)

 flipping sticky bun sourdough coffee cake

-As for baking, do a toothpick test to make sure the center is done, then place the baked cake onto a cooling rack for a few minutes to settle before doing the flip.
+Step 3: Bake the coffee cake until a toothpick inserted in the center comes out clean to make sure the center is done.
+Then place the baked cake onto a cooling rack for a few minutes to settle.

 serving sticky bun sourdough coffee cake

-When you'd like to serve it again, let it defrost in the fridge overnight and then sit on the counter the next day until you'd like to serve it for breakfast, brunch or tea.
+To use frozen coffee cake, let it defrost in the fridge overnight and then sit out on the counter the next day until you’d like to serve it for breakfast, brunch or tea.

-We've also found that for a single piece, a 20 second hit in the microwave is pretty ideal.
+We’ve also found that for a single piece, 20 seconds in the microwave works great, too.

 piece of sticky bun sourdough coffee cake